Lord Allan Velasco

 Lord Allan Jay Quinto Velasco (born November 9, 1977) is a Filipino politician and lawyer who served as the Speaker of the House of Representatives from October 12, 2020 to June 2022.
-He is concurrently serving as the Representative of Marinduque's lone district since 2016, and previously from 2010 to 2013.
+He was concurrently serving as the Representative of Marinduque's lone district from 2010 to 2013 and from 2016 to 2025.
 He previously served as the Marinduque chapter president of the Integrated Bar of the Philippines, and Marinduque provincial administrator under Governor Jose Antonio Carrion.

 Personal life

 Early life and family

 Velasco was born on November 9, 1977.
-His father is lawyer Presbitero Velasco Jr., who served as an Associate Justice of the Supreme Court from 2006 to 2018, and has been governor of their home province Marinduque since 2019.
+His father is lawyer Presbitero Velasco Jr., who would later serve as an Associate Justice of the Supreme Court from 2006 to 2018 and governor of their home province Marinduque since 2019.
 His mother, Lorna Quinto Velasco, originally a nurse, ventured into politics: first as the Representative of Ang Mata'y Aalagaan (AMA or MATA) party-list from 2013 to 2016, and from 2016 onwards as mayor of Torrijos, Marinduque.
 His sister, Tricia Nicole Velasco-Catera, is also a lawyer.
 Velasco-Catera was their father's judicial staff head in the Supreme Court, and their mother's chief of staff in the House.
 She was AMA/MATA party-list's representative from 2016 to 2019.

 Velasco was educated in Manila, earning his Bachelor of Science in business management from De La Salle University, and his Bachelor of Laws from the University of Santo Tomas.
 He was admitted to the Integrated Bar of the Philippines (IBP) in 2005.

 Velasco married Rowena "Wen" Amara on September 21, 2012.
 They have five children: Sophia, Bella, Ramon, Sara, and Lord Jose Maria.
 Wen chairs the Pilipinong May Puso Foundation, a charity launched in 2016 in honor of Soledad Duterte, President Rodrigo Duterte's late mother.
-Several high-profile personalities attended the baptism of their daughter Sara in September 2019: President Duterte, businessman Ramon Ang, senators Bong Go and Sonny Angara, former senator Bongbong Marcos, Secretary of Public Works and Highways Mark Villar, and Quezon City mayor Joy Belmonte.
+Several high-profile personalities attended the baptism of their daughter Sara in September 2019: President Bongbong Marcos, former President Rodrigo Duterte, businessman Ramon Ang, senators Bong Go, Mark Villar and Sonny Angara, and Quezon City mayor Joy Belmonte.